-- Highlight best practices. - The administration of the IHBG and compliance with NAHASDA statutes, regulation, and 2 CFR Part 200. - Governmental GAAP accounting for your IHBG programs. - How to use IHBG to meet NAHASDA objectives. - Self-monitoring and reporting requirements. - Understanding the Single Audit process and the recipient's responsibilities as outlined in 2 CFR Part 200, Subpart F - Audit Requirements.
+- Highlight best practices. - The administration of the IHBG and compliance with NAHASDA statutes, regulation, and 2 CFR Part 200. - Governmental GAAP accounting for your IHBG programs. - How to use IHBG to meet NAHASDA objectives. - Understanding the Single Audit process and the recipient's responsibilities as outlined in 2 CFR Part 200, Subpart F - Audit Requirements. - Effectively communicate financial information to Tribal Council/Board of Commissioners.